Angelo-Tech-PH/Angelo-Tech-PH/README.md

 - 👋 Hi, I’m @Angelo-Tech-PH
 - 👀 I’m interested in different stuffs, specially when those "stuffs" are being align on my goal to become a Full-Stack Developer.
 - 🌱 I’m currently learning Web Development.
-(HTML, CSS & JavaScript)
+(HTML, CSS & C#)
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...